NeiderSR/NeiderSR/README.md

 -->

 ## Hello! 👋
-My name's Neider and I'm a _Computer Science_ student. 🧑‍💻
+My name's Neider and I'm a _Computer Science_ graduate. 🧑‍💻

-I have a special interest in software development, particularly in UI/UX design and usability testings.
+I have a special interest in software development, particularly in UI/UX design and usability testing.